Office of Academic Affiliations

 Ask these questions of military service members and all Veterans:

 It is important to know whether a patient or an immediate family member has military service.
 You know that your patients at VA have had military service.
 It is also important to ask your patients outside of VA "Have you or a loved one served in the military?"

 Asking Veterans these questions will provide you with information helpful in understanding patients' medical problems and concerns, and in establishing rapport and therapeutic partnerships with military service members and Veterans.
 Answers may also provide a basis for timely referral to specialized medical resources.

 Allow your patient to give you permission to ask these questions.
 Ask all military service members and all Veterans.
 Gain trust

 - Would it be ok if I talked with you about your military experience?

-- When and where do you / did you serve?
+- When and where did you / do you serve and in what branch?

-- What do you / did you do while in the service?
+- What type of work did you / do you do while in the service?